asmita-bhardwaj/cse15l-lab-reports/lab3.md

 	portrays the story of the settlement of the lake and the development of its people, including their agriculture and ﬁshing and its fauna and flora, in a lively exhibition.

+The example above shows us how the command line argument `grep -i string file` can be used to produce the line for a specific file that contains the string, regardless of uppercase of lowercase.
+This command line argument makes searching for specific lines and words more convenient since it is case insensitive.

 **EXAMPLE 2**

 **Command Line Argument**